 Glentek's Gamma Series Digital PWM Servo Drives are tuned utilizing Glentek's proprietary motion control software, MotionMaestro.
 Tuning is a process where coefficients of the drive's internal equations are optimized to match the motor and the inertial load of the system it is driving.
 It is important to achieve a high gain, high bandwidth, and critically damped velocity loop.
 This will result in optimum position loop performance.
+Pressing F1 on any window will open an additional window with more information.
 When any parameters are changed, it is necessary to send these changes to the drive.
 To do this, the drive must first be disabled, and then the values can be sent temporarily to the drive.
 To permanently save these changes, you must save to non-volatile memory after the values are sent to the drive (go to Setup -> Save to NVM).

-4.1 Drive Quick Setup
+4.1 Using MotionMaestro to Setup a Brushless Motor

-This guide is intended for users who are looking to quickly setup a Gamma Series Drive.
-For more detailed information about the various MotionMaestro parameters and windows, please refer to section 5.
+This guide is intended for users who are looking to quickly setup their Gamma Series Drive for use with a rotary brushless motor that uses a quadrature (TTL) encoder with Hall sensors or commutation tracks.
+Other types of motors or feedback devices will follow a similar path, but will be slightly different.
+For more detailed information about the various MotionMaestro parameters and windows, please refer to appropriate sections of this manual.